Technology

 • … and other sensors according to your needs.

-• Sixense Helimap has 7 LiDAR-photogrammetric systems which can be operated on helicopter, ultralight or UAV, as well as a terrestrial mobile system (MLS).
+• Helimap Sixense has 8 LiDAR-photogrammetric systems which can be operated on helicopter, ultralight or UAV, as well as a terrestrial mobile system (MLS).

 • Optimal adaptation to the customer’s needs